(See also Introduction to Chest Injuries.)

 Rib fractures usually result from strong blunt force, such as a fall from a height, a motor vehicle crash, or a hit with a baseball bat.
 However, sometimes in older people who have osteoporosis, only a slight force (as occurs in a minor fall) is required.

 The fracture itself is rarely serious, although the force that caused the fracture occasionally causes other problems, such as a bruised lung (pulmonary contusion) or a collapsed lung (pneumothorax).
-An injury that fractures the lower ribs sometimes also damages the liver (see Liver Injury) or spleen (see Spleen Injury).
+An injury that fractures the lower ribs sometimes also damages the liver or spleen.
 The more ribs that are broken, the more likely lungs or other organs are to be damaged.

 Flail chest can result if several adjacent ribs are broken in more than one place.
 In flail chest, a segment of the chest wall separates from the rest and moves in the opposite direction from the rest of the chest wall when a person breathes.
 Breathing becomes more difficult and tiring.
-Usually, a blow strong enough to cause flail chest also bruises the lung beneath the injured area (see Pulmonary Contusion).
+Usually, a blow strong enough to cause flail chest also bruises the lung beneath the injured area (called pulmonary contusion).

 Rib fractures cause severe pain, particularly when people breathe deeply.
 The pain lasts for weeks.